Forum-App-web-module/Forum-App/README.md

 - Any notable coverage or testing strategy details.

-12. Deployment
+11. Future Improvements / Roadmap
 What to include:

-- Where the app is hosted (e.g., Vercel, Heroku).

-- Link to the live version, if available.

-- Steps or workflow used for deployment (CI/CD pipeline, etc.).
+- Planned features or upgrades.

+- Potential refactors or architectural changes.

+- Deployment

-13. Challenges and Learnings
+13. Challenges and Learnings  | Presentation
 What to include:

 - Technical or team-related challenges faced.

 - Key lessons learned during development.

-14. Future Improvements / Roadmap
-What to include:

-- Planned features or upgrades.

-- Potential refactors or architectural changes.

-15. License
-What to include:

-- License type (e.g., MIT).

-- Link to the full license text if applicable.

-16. Acknowledgments
-What to include:

-- Any libraries, tutorials, mentors, or inspirations that helped.